jayllo-c/tp/docs/DeveloperGuide.md

 ##### Design Considerations

-We designed the `list` command to list all persons in the address book to provide users with a quick and easy way to view all persons in the address book.
+We designed the `list` command to list all persons in the persons list to provide users with a quick and easy way to view all persons in the persons list.
 This is useful to revert the UI back to the default view after a find command has been executed which filters the persons displayed on the UI.

 <div id="contact-management"></div>